-- + Forecasts improvement in Council's financial performance/financial position indicator - o Forecasts that Council's financial performance/financial position indicator will be steady - Forecasts deterioration in Council's financial performance/financial position indicator
++ Forecasts improvement in Council's financial performance/financial position indicator

+- Forecasts deterioration in Council's financial performance/financial position indicator

 Notes to indicators

 1. Adjusted underlying result

 An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
 Following the financial recovery from COVID19, the underlying result is expected to be around the breakeven amount in the Strategic Resource Plan period.